FailAcademy/learning/web-dev-foundation/_slides/01-html-css/02-css-intro.md

 layout: false

 # Agenda
-1. What is CSS
+1. What is CSS?
-2. What are CSS Statements
+2. Writing CSS Statements
-3. What is Cascading Order/Specificity
+3. What is Cascading Order/Specificity Mean?
 4. CSS Selectors
 5. CSS Classes and IDs
 6. Browser Development Tools